openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_CRNN_From_Tensorflow.md

 # Converting a TensorFlow CRNN Model {#openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_CRNN_From_Tensorflow}

-This tutorial explains how to convert a CRNN model to Intermediate Representation (IR).
+This tutorial explains how to convert a CRNN model to OpenVINO™ Intermediate Representation (IR).

 There are several public versions of TensorFlow CRNN model implementation available on GitHub.
-This tutorial explains how to convert the model from the [CRNN Tensorflow](https://github.com/MaybeShewill-CV/CRNN_Tensorflow) repository to IR, which was validated with python 3.7, tensorflow 1.15.0, protobuf 3.19.0.
+This tutorial explains how to convert the model from the [CRNN Tensorflow](https://github.com/MaybeShewill-CV/CRNN_Tensorflow) repository to IR, and is validated with Python 3.7, TensorFlow 1.15.0, and protobuf 3.19.0.
 If you have another implementation of CRNN model, it can be converted to OpenVINO IR in a similar way.
 You need to get inference graph and run Model Optimizer on it.

-**To convert this model to the IR:**
+**To convert the model to IR:**

 **Step 1.** Clone this GitHub repository and checkout the commit:
-    1. Clone repository:
+    1. Clone the repository:
 ```sh
 git clone https://github.com/MaybeShewill-CV/CRNN_Tensorflow.git
 ```